 Several clinically elusive symptoms like general fatigue, low-energy, poor mood or pain are very successfully treated by correction of nutritional deficiencies.
 Since nutrients have multiple roles throughout the body and are involved in multiple metabolic pathways, correction of nutritional deficiencies often yields systemic benefits.

-A portion of SpectraCell micronutrient testing is covered by most insurance providers.
+A portion of SpectraCell micronutrient testing is covered by some insurance providers.
 Contact your insurance provider to learn more about whether or not you are eligible for coverage under your existing plan.